BEV-ODOM2: Enhanced BEV-based Monocular Visual Odometry with PV-BEV Fusion and Dense Flow Supervision for Ground Robots: Methodology

 \textbf{Rotation-Aware Data Augmentation:} We construct comprehensive motion pattern databases by preprocessing training sequences to identify frames with diverse rotational characteristics.
 For each frame in the training dataset, we establish a temporal search window spanning one minute before and after the current timestamp, then extract relative pose transformations for all frame pairs within this window.
 Frame pairs are categorized based on two criteria: (1) relative yaw angle differences between 15° and 45° are stored in a high-rotation list $\mathcal{L}_{\text{high}}$, while pairs with angular differences below 15° are maintained in a standard-rotation list $\mathcal{L}_{\text{standard}}$, and (2) spatial displacement constraints where only pairs with translation distances up to 4 meters are retained to ensure meaningful correspondence learning.

 During training, when a particular frame is selected, the system probabilistically samples from these pre-constructed lists using a 70\%-30\% distribution, where 70\% of samples are drawn from $\mathcal{L}_{\text{high}}$ and 30\% from $\mathcal{L}_{\text{standard}}$.
-This balanced sampling strategy addresses the inherent dataset bias toward straight-line driving by ensuring adequate exposure to challenging rotational motions, while simultaneously preventing over-representation of any single motion pattern that could lead to insufficient training diversity across varied driving scenarios.
+This balanced sampling strategy addresses the inherent dataset bias toward straight-line driving by ensuring adequate exposure to challenging rotational motions, while preventing over-representation of any single motion pattern.
+Because the optimal ratio depends on the motion distribution of the target dataset, we conduct a design validation study in the supplementary material to verify that the adopted 70:30 split is well-justified.